denotation-io/denotation-io.github.io/pages/info.md

 The mission of *Denotation IO* is to inform the general public about meaning, and the relation of meaning to Artificial Intelligence.

+In case you think of meaning as 'the meaning of life' or 'the meaning of a word', think again.
+Meaning relates to a very specific faculty of the human mind, and there is a whole science dedicated to it.
+If you did not know... continue reading...

 ## Meaning and computers: a science